Morocco Honeymoon

 You will also visit the famous Hassan II Mosque, the fifth-largest mosque in the world, marvel at its Minaret, the second tallest in the world, and take a leisurely stroll along the seaside promenade of La Corniche in Ain Diab.

-You will then be transported to your Hotel for your first night.
+You will then be transported to your hotel for your first night.

 (Overnight in Casablanca).